-With nearly 13 million learners registered with Alison, a question often asked by third parties is, “What attracts so many people to study for free online with Alison?”
+With nearly 40 million learners registered with Alison, so many that Alison is actively making the UN’s Sustainable Development Goals a reality, a question often asked by third parties is, “What attracts so many people to study for free online with Alison?”
 With so many people, from so many different needs, backgrounds and cultures, individuals have varying reasons for studying with us online.
 However, there are many core learnings we have from surveys, questionnaires and direct learner feedback over the years.
 In order of importance, the following reasons are shared;

 Competitiveness & Competence:

 The No. 1 reason people study with Alison is to improve their workplace skills.
-These are learners often already in a job or seeking a promotion, who find the self-paced learning provided by Alison, in Certificate, Diploma, and Learning Path format, ideal to stay competitive in their place of work.
+These are learners often already in a job or seeking a promotion, who find the self-paced learning provided by Alison, in Certificate and Diploma format, ideal to stay competitive in their place of work.
 Whether it is refreshing the knowledge of Project Management , learning new Six Sigma Skills, improving their time management, or learning a new language, in the modern economy, employees and entrepreneurs know they need to keep their skills fresh and current.

 Differentiation / Edge